If you’re considering implementing new processes or technology, it’s time to start thinking about how you will ensure employee buy-in.

 1. Organizational Readiness Assessment

-An organizational readiness assessment allows you to gauge the change resistance your project might trigger within your company.
-Even if a new technology, such as Enterprise Resource Planning (ERP) promises to transform your organization for the better, employees may be hesitant to embrace the new workflows.
+Even if a new technology, such as an ERP system, promises to transform your organization for the better, employees may be hesitant to embrace the new workflows.

 When performing a readiness assessment, consider the following parts of your organization: